About Gordon Wilcock

 The interests of the wildlife always come first, and I am happy to just observe when photography would be too intrusive.

-Finally, I would like to thank Sarah Conroy for all her work aiding me in setting up this website, which is in its early days, and we will be adding new pages as and when I have the images.
+Finally, I would like to thank Sarah Conroy for all her work aiding me in setting up this website and Ellis Brewer for helping to maintain it.
+The website is in its early days, and we will be adding new pages as and when I have the images.